apache/doris/docs/en/administrator-guide/outfile.md

     * `column_separator`: Column separator, only applicable to CSV format.
 The default is `\t`.
     * `line_delimiter`: Line delimiter, only applicable to CSV format.
 The default is `\n`.
-    * `max_file_size`：The max size of a single file.
+    * `max_file_size`: The max size of a single file.
 Default is 1GB.
 Range from 5MB to 2GB.
 Files exceeding this size will be splitted.

 1. Example 1